icsharpcode/ILSpy/ICSharpCode.ILSpyX/MermaidDiagrammer/ReadMe.md

-# How does it work?
+﻿# How does it work?

-To **extract the type info from the source assembly**, the netAmermaid CLI side-loads it including all its dependencies.
+To **extract the type info from the source assembly**, ILSpy side-loads it including all its dependencies.

 The extracted type info is **structured into a model optimized for the HTML diagrammer** and serialized to JSON.
 The model is a mix between drop-in type definitions in mermaid class diagram syntax and destructured metadata about relations, inheritance and documentation comments.